BrzoskwiPK/MVCProject/README.md

 #### Displaying a list of books

 A paginated grid with a list of books that are stored in database can be reached from the dashboard.
-User with elevated privileges (librarian) have extra three buttons that allow him to edit, delete and display extra info about each book.
+User with elevated privileges (librarian) has extra three buttons to edit, delete and display extra info about each book.

 ![booksAdmin](https://user-images.githubusercontent.com/101000424/212486196-6cd306b4-abb0-4924-b81a-ca890d181207.png)